headspace

 Seeing your GP is a great way to begin your mental health journey.

 headspace Bega operate an outpost service in Eden.
-The Eden office will usually have someone present on Monday, Tuesdays and Wednesdays from 9:00am- 5:00pm however as we often work out in the community we are not always available in the office.
-You can arrange to speak to one of our Youth Care Coordinators who will provide general information about headspace services in Eden and help you connect with our intake clinician.
+The Eden office will usually have someone present from headspace on Mondays and Thursdays from 9:00am- 5:00pm however as we often work out in the community we are not always available in the office.
+You can arrange to speak to one of our team who will provide general information about headspace services in Eden and help you connect with our intake clinician by calling our Bega hub on the numbers below to make a time.

 Or if you want to make a time to discuss your individual needs with us you can arrange to complete an intake by calling 1800 959 844 and booking an intake consultation.
 This consultation can occur over the phone or in person depending on your preference and availability.